-ACTION 16: Strategies for capacity building and raising awareness Aim Target Recommended actions Priority Responsible actors Develop long- term capacity building and public awareness strategies in order to provide explicit improvement of cetacean research, conservation and management in the Black Sea region on basis of consolidated educational activities.
+Aim Target Recommended actions Priority Responsible actors Develop long- term capacity building and public awareness strategies in order to provide explicit improvement of cetacean research, conservation and management in the Black Sea region on basis of consolidated educational activities.
 Levels of professional education and public awareness in the Black Sea countries are sufficient to achieve sustainable progress in the conservation of all three cetacean populations. (a) Establishing regular training courses on research methodology, conservation and management of Black Sea cetaceans for different categories of interested and professionally involved people including: university students and lecturers; operating personnel of coastal and marine protected areas; officers of governmental agencies responsible for the protection and exploitation of the sea and marine resources (e.g., national fish protection services and environmental inspectorates); participants of cetacean stranding networks and representatives of environmental NGOs. (b) Developing a grant mechanism providing Black Sea students and young scientists with access to European system of education and making available their participation in international trainings on cetacean research and conservation, such as: the Course on Marine Mammals at the University of Valencia (Spain), annual Distance Sampling Workshops at the University of St. Andrews (Scotland), and the Field Courses on Cetacean Research Techniques organized by the Tethys Research Institute (Italy). (c) Developing a regional public awareness strategy dedicated to cetacean conservation and linked with all other actions listed in this conservation plan.
 The strategy should stipulate the concerted activities of research and educational institutions, authorities, NGOs and media, providing awareness-raising campaigns, relevant educational tools and guidelines focused on different target audiences.
 Notes: The Black Sea cetaceans-related courses, mentioned in (a), may be organized at a few national universities, with competent assistance from research institutions experienced in cetacean problems.
-These courses along with trainings, mentioned in (b), would provide trainces with a possibility to get expert advise and supervision of their research effort.
+These courses along with trainings, mentioned in (b), would provide trainees with a possibility to get expert advise and supervision of their research effort.
 In particular, lecturers involved in the courses (including international cetacean s.
-Secondary Universities, research institutions, national authorities responsible for public education and nature conservation, environmental NGOs and mass media, with organizational support from the Secretariats of ACCOBAMS and Black Sea Commission Rationale / Background Very few young scientists and students are involved in cetacean research and conservation activities in the Black Sea countries.
-No special course (or any other particular form of education) on cetacean research, conservation and management exists in national universities or other educational institutions.
-At the same time there are some research organisations and specialists which can provide interested young people with basic knowledge on cetology and practical skills on field and laboratory works with Black Sea dolphins and porpoises.
-Besides, some researchers and postgraduate students already accumulated sizeable datasets containing valuable scientific information on Black Sea cetaceans.
-Those data are in need of adequate treatment and analysis including modern approaches in applied mathematics and mathematical modelling which are still not available in the Black Sea region.
-Special strategies of training on cetaceans-related matters should be developed for members of cetacean stranding networks and staff of coastal/marine protected areas as well as for numerous authorities engaged in the protection, management and exploitation of the Black Sea wild life, environment and marine resources.
-The enhancement of public awareness in cetacean problems should be guaranteed among different social and professional groups of the Black Sea human population and tourists, with the help of environmental NGOs and mass media.
+Secondary Universities, research institutions, national authorities responsible for public education and nature conservation, environmental NGOs and mass media, with organizational support from the Secretariats of ACCOBAMS and Black Sea Commission Rationale / Background form of education research organisat Black Sea dolphins on Black Sea ceta which are still not networks and staf life, environment ientists and students are involved in cetacean research and conservation activities in the Black Sea countrie ) on cetacean research, conservation and management exists in national universities or other educational in tions and specialists which can provide interested young people with basic knowledge on cetology and pract is and porpoises.
+Besides, some researchers and postgraduate students already accumulated sizeable datase ceans.
+Those data are in need of adequate treatment and analysis including modern approaches in applied available in the Black Sea region.
+Special strategies of training on cetaceans-related matters should be dee f of coastal/marine protected areas as well as for numerous authorities engaged in the protection, manage and marine resources.
+The enhancement of public awareness in cetacean problems should be guarantee k Sea human population and tourists, with the help of environmental NGOs and mass media. stitutions.
+At the ical skills on field ts containing valu mathematics ar veloped for mem ment and exploit same time there are som and laboratory works wit uable scientific informatio nd mathematical modellin bers of cetacean strandin tation of the Black Sea wil